AnthonyL22/core-microservice/README.md

 to setup a shared GRID.
 Be sure to define the **grid.hub.url** in your grid.properties file.

 ## Headless Automation Execution
 The following headless browsers are supported.
 It is recommended that you use the [Video Feature](https://github.com/AnthonyL22/core-microservice#video-playback-feature) for debugging tests.

 ### Headless Chrome
 The Chrome Headless browser is supported with a default browser resolution of 1920,1080.

 Important: the headless browser(s) are executed on the system that is executing Maven or the IDE.
-Distributed execution grids are not used by the headless Chrome browser.
+Distributed execution in Selenium GRIDs are also supported for the headless Chrome browser.

 The following system environment variables must be set to run the Headless Chrome browser in a runtime environment